harshadlokare/image-processing/README.md

 # image-processing

-Python code code Inpainting on Damaged image.
+Python code for Inpainting on Damaged image.

 Libraries used ---->>> 1) NumPy  2) OpenCV